ruggeri/tech-notes/randos/nand-to-tetris.md

 OTOH, if `D=HIGH`, then `R=LOW` and `S=HIGH`, storing a one.

 Let's build a circuit which will take in its own output sequentially.
+Without latches, we have that the output depends on the input, and there may be no equilibrium input/output pair.
+We could try to fix this using a latch, but when the latch is being set, we'd still open the loop.

 Hook the circuit up so its output goes into a D latch.
 Save the output in the D latch.
 Next, have this feed into a *second* D latch.
 In the next step, save this into the second D latch, which will then be wired into the input.

 Put another way.
 Your circuit has some output.
 You SAVE this in the first latch.
 You then start HOLDing the first latch; the value stored